dhis2/dhis2-docs/src/commonmark/en/content/user/importexport-app.md

 6. The exported file is downloaded to your local computer.

-## Metadata export with dependencies
+## Metadata Export with Dependencies

 <!--DHIS2-SECTION-ID:metadata_export_dependencies-->